-To set a date, first verify availability of committee members, then secure a presentation date with Elaine Topeck (see contact information below).
+To set a date, first verify availability of committee members, then secure a presentation date with the Education Secretary.

-Send an electronic version of the proposal abstract to Elaine Topeck at least 7 days in advance of scheduled presentation.
+Send an electronic version of the proposal abstract to the Education Secretary at least 7 days in advance of scheduled presentation.